Pet Lighthouse

 Navigating the guilt trap

-The heaviest burden owners carry is the fear of getting the timing "wrong."
 This weight is often intensified by anticipatory grief - the painful process of mourning your pet while they are still with you.
 It is vital that you are kind to yourself as you navigate this.

 Book a free ten-min chat with Dr Caroline Allen FRCVS